KiyoshiMu/Survival-Analysis-by-Breast-Cancer-Slides/README.md

 - [x] Move the patches to local, so that I can use my computer with GPU to train the SNAS.

-- [ ] Analysis the performance of SNAS.
+- [x] Analysis the performance of SNAS.

-- [ ] Wrap up to form a ".svs to model" end-to-end pipeline.
+- [x] Wrap up to form a ".svs to model" end-to-end pipeline.

+- [ ] Test.

-## Links for Further Reading
+## 4 Links for Further Reading

 Data Source
 [GDC](https://portal.gdc.cancer.gov/)